PRACTICE AREA

 The laws around paid and unpaid family and medical leave can be confusing, especially when it comes to how these laws interact with each other.
 Your best option for protecting your legal rights as an employee is to talk to an employment lawyer about your unique situation.

-Protect Your Rights to Family and Medical Leave
+Protect Your Rights to Family and Medical Leave With a California FMLA Attorney

 Employment issues can be complex, with your career and livelihood at stake.
 Usually, they’re the last thing you want to think about when your family is ill or injured.
 You have the legal right to care for your family without worrying about derailing your career.